-Why might a Prosthetic Intervertebral Disc Replacement be needed?
+Why you might need?
+Prosthetic Intervertebral Disc Replacement

 You may be recommended to for an artificial disc replacement if you have severe back pain that has not responded to other treatment methods such as physiotherapy.
 This procedure consists of the surgeon removing and/or replacing damaged disk material.
 The material is then replaced with an artificial disk.